Somrajkarki/Somrajkarki/README.md

 ## Hi there 👋

-This repository is under construction.
+This profile is under construction.
 Thank you for your patience.

 ![Working](https://media.tenor.com/MRCIli40TYoAAAAi/under-construction90s-90s.gif)